 Multiple behaviors

 So far our method specifications have been simple sequences of clauses: pre-, frame- and post-conditions.
-But as methods become more complex it is helpful to separate the method specification into multiple specification cases, which can be thought of as different behaviors.
+But as methods become more complex it is helpful to separate the method specification into multiple specification cases, which can be specified as different behaviors.

 Each behavior is a simple sequence of clauses, with its own preconditions, postconditions, etc. The specification can consist of multiple behaviors, connected by the keyword also.
 For example,